stacks-network/docs/src/pages/stacks-blockchain/install-api.md

 ---
 title: Stacks API
-description: Step-by-step instructions for deploying a Blockstack API node on Debian or Ubuntu are below.
+description: Step-by-step instructions for deploying a Stacks API node on Debian or Ubuntu are below.
 duration: 30 minutes
 tags:
   - tutorial